How to Get a Ladies Garment Trading License in Dubai

 Dubai's position as a global fashion and textile hub makes it one of the most commercially rewarding locations in the world to trade ladies garments.
 Whether you are an entrepreneur entering the UAE womenswear market for the first time or an established brand seeking a regional distribution base, understanding the licensing process is the essential first step.

-This guide explains how to obtain a Ladies Garment Trading Licence (Activity Code 4771.83) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and why Dubai is the ideal base for this trade.
+This guide explains how to obtain a Ladies Garment Trading License (Activity Code 4771.83) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and why Dubai is the ideal base for this trade.

 Key Stats at a Glance